lokingdav/smartchaindb/README.md

 ## Run and Test SmartchainDB Server from the `master` Branch

-Running and testing the latest version of SmartchainDB Server is easy.
-Make sure you have a recent version of [Docker Compose](https://docs.docker.com/compose/install/) installed.
+This is the guide on how to run the latest version of SmartchainDB Server.
 When you are ready, fire up a terminal and run:

 ```bash
 git clone https://anonymous.4open.science/r/smartchaindb-0811/